 Interesting Facts Regarding Sugar and Processed Food

-One of the more interesting points taken from his talk was his definition of processed food from a nutrition standpoint.
+One of the more interesting take aways from his talk was his definition of processed food from a nutrition standpoint.
 He stated that in order for something to be considered a processed food, it has too little of three and too much of eight of the following items.

 Too little of